Is Mountain Dew Bad For You? (You’d Never Think It Was This Bad)

 What is the pH level of Mountain Dew drinks?

-The chemical reaction of carbon dioxide and water produce a weak acid with a pH level of 3-4.
+The chemical reaction of carbon dioxide and water produces a weak acid with a pH level of 3-4.
 According to a report by the American Dental Association (ADA), the pH value of Mountain Dew (regular) is at 3.22; Mountain Code Red at 3.26, Mountain Dew Diet at 3.18, and Mountain Dew Voltage at 3.05.

 Carbonated beverages and chronic kidney disease